FraLiturri/NNevermind/README.md

 <h2> 🏅 What's NNevermind? </h2>

-NNevermind is a customizable Neural Network with parallelized grid search and results analysis.
+NNevermind is a customizable Neural Network with parallelised grid search and results analysis.
 Originally developed for a Machine Learning exam, this project achieved the best loss performance among all Type A projects (building a neural network from scratch) and ranked second in the overall combined leaderboard (including Type B projects using pre-built neural networks).
-This gave us the motivation to turn it into a fast and user-friendly library.
+This motivated us to turn it into a fast, user-friendly library.

 <h2>🏃 A quick look</h2>
 <p>Many options are available for training algorithms, activation functions, and loss functions, allowing full customisation of the neural network behaviour.</p>